 Chai liqueur is a sweetened black tea with chai spices and rum.
 It's inspired by Kahlúa, which is a sweet coffee liqueur.
 It's surprisingly way too easy to make!
 All it requires is boiling some tea with spices and you're ready to go.
 The best part is that it's completely customizable to your taste!

-First, let's talk about the kind of tea you use.
-You're going to want to use plain, black tea.
-This means no earl grey or anything of the sorts with additives.
-The brand of tea you use also matters.
-For the recipe, I based it off of Tetley British Blend tea bags which is a Kenyan and Assam blend and the brand my father usually goes with.
+- Black Tea - For the recipe, I based it off of Tetley British Blend tea bags which is a Kenyan and Assam blend and the brand my father usually goes with.
 I used five of them for four cups of water to make a strong tea.
 I also really like Danedar!
-Pick a brand of pure black tea you know and trust!
+Pick a brand of CTC black tea you know and trust!
+Don't use early grey or anything with other additives.

 - The vodka lets the flavor of the tea and spices shine through, but it didn't cut all the sugar so it's sweet to the point where you may pucker up if you don't have a sweet tooth.
 It's also dangerously delicious.
 I would add about 3 cups of vodka to the chai and but pay attention to the alcohol content you're adding.
 Make some calculations and jot it down on the label for reference.

-- The rum unsurprisingly gave that Kahlua-style taste to the chai liqueur which is really strong (well for me it is).
+- The rum unsurprisingly gave that Kahlúa-style taste to the chai liqueur which is really strong.
 I would also add about three cups of rum to the chai.

 - You can also use Everclear.
 I'd recommend the 190 proof if you're able to find it.
 However, it is illegal in many states so check this beforehand.
 It really lets the chai shine through but it's not necessary.
 The best substitute is vodka.